makise-ui/Multi-Wallet-CLI-Manager/README.md

 5. Choose your wallet and paste the URI.
 6. Approve the connection and sign requests directly from the terminal!

+### ☁️ Cloud Backups
+Keep your wallets safe by enabling automatic backups to Google Drive.
+1. Go to **Settings** -> **Backup Configuration**.
+2. Choose your preferred method:
+    *   **Rclone (Recommended)**: Uses the `rclone` utility installed on your system.
+Fast and reliable.
+    *   **Google Drive Native API**: Connects directly via Google's OAuth flow.
+3. Once configured, your data is backed up every time you create, import, or rename a wallet.

 ## 📂 Configuration

 Your data is stored securely in your home directory: